joe-at-da/face-swap/docs/transcription.md

 - **API Endpoints**: Located in `/backend/api/v1/endpoints/transcription.py`
 - **Database Model**: Defined in `/backend/db/models/transcription.py`
 - **Processing Service**: Implemented in `/backend/services/transcription.py`
+- **Chunked Processing**: Implemented in `/backend/services/transcription_chunking.py`

+### Chunked Transcription

+For long recordings (4+ hours), the system automatically uses chunked transcription processing:

+1. Audio is split into manageable chunks (default: 10 minutes per chunk)
+2. Each chunk is processed independently using Whisper
+3. Results are combined with proper timestamp adjustments
+4. The combined result is formatted as a JSON object compatible with Whisper output

+For detailed information about chunked transcription, see [Chunked Transcription](chunked_transcription.md).

 ### Frontend Components